Equipment Latest change 2017-10-02

 In brief:

-A description of the equipment made for the Chapel.
+A description of the equipment in my house.

 - Top mount with Hall sensors to measure the behaviour of the pendulum.